sudara/alonetone/CONTRIBUTING.md

 - `brew install vips` (required for processing images)
 - `brew install yarn` (required for building assets)
 - `brew install mysql` (required for local database)
-  - before running rake to generate the data, you'll also need to start the mysql server, as well as have the root user with password 'root' and a currently logged in user with no password.
+- before running rake to generate the data, you'll also need to start the mysql server, as well as have the root user with password 'root':
-  - you can find currently logged in user by doing: `stat -f '%Su' /dev/console` will refer to this as currentUser
   - `mysql.server start`
   - `mysql -u root -h localhost` to open root mysql prompt.
-In the prompt type the following lines, replacing currentUser with what you figured it out to be above
+In the prompt type the following lines:
   - `SET PASSWORD FOR root@localhost='root';`
   - `exit` which will remove you from the mysql prompt and you can continue with the other commands.